Beyond Quantity: Distribution-Aware Labeling for Visual Grounding: Generation Prompts

 \section{Generation Prompts}

 In this section, we provide a detailed overview of the prompts designed to guide the generation of pseudo labels.
-These prompts are tailored for different annotation scenarios, including predefined category detection, closed-set annotation, and open-set annotation, ensuring consistency and diversity in the generated referring expressions.
+These prompts are tailored for different annotation scenarios, including predefined category detection, closed-set annotation, open-set annotation, and OOD expression expansion, ensuring consistency and diversity in the generated referring expressions.

 \textbf{Prompt for Predefined Category Detection.}

 \textbf{Prompt for Closed-set Annotation.}

 \textbf{Prompt for Open-set Annotation.}